GXatBuffalo/Thrive-Stardew-Mod/Design.md

 - [ ] Update code allowing for adjustment of soil variables.
 - [ ] Configuration file to adjust mechanics
 - [ ] i18n support.
-- [ ] Refactor code for readibility and add comments to explain code.
+- [ ] Add comprehensive comments to explain code.
-- [ ] Tractor mod compatiblity
+- [ ] Ask for code review from experienced mod authors.
+- [ ] Refactor or reorganize code based on feedback.

-### v0.7 - Beta Test
+### v0.7 - Beta Test 1
 - [ ] Recruit testers from modding community to gather performance metrics and bug reports.
 - [ ] Collect professional feedback from experienced mod authors and players.
+- [ ] Fix bugs found and reported.
-- [ ] Ask for code review from experienced mod authors.
+- [ ] Add additional compatibility for common conflicting mods.
-- [ ] Future-proof code based on feeback gathered.
+- [ ] Change, add, or edit mechanics based on feedback gathered.

 ### v0.8 - Lore Integration
 - [ ] Mail from Demetrius informing the user of basic mechanics